Ask Slashdot: How To Teach Generic Engineers Coding, Networking, and Computing?

 But I think it's starts where it stops right now.
 What you have is a bunch of self-taught experts trying to carry on a vision-less and foundation-less IT

+I fully agree.
+And if you do not have enough IT work for full-time jobs, get tech-consultants as part-time experts.
+Do not get them from any of the large consultancies, they will just rip you off.
+Get them form a small high-quality shop and pay what they ask.

 The same way you teach an engineer...
-(Score:3)
+(Score:4, Insightful)

 Am I missing the joke?
 (Score:2)